 Summary of Research:

 A multitude of biochemical processes links the intracellular signaling pathways in a network.
-Importantly, this interlinked signaling network, and not the individual pathways, eventually shapes cellular responses.
-Because of the complexity of the signaling network, assigning specific interactions between signaling modules to distinct immune functions has remained challenging.Our research interest lies in exploring the crosstalk between these “dedicated” signaling pathways and understanding the implications of such interdependent regulations in physiology and pathophysiology.
+This interlinked signaling network, and not the individual pathways, eventually shapes cellular responses.
+Because of the complexity of the signaling network, assigning specific interactions between signaling modules to distinct immune functions has remained challenging.
+Implementing a systems biology-based approach, we are exploring the crosstalk between these “dedicated” signaling pathways and understanding the implications of such interdependent regulations in physiology and pathophysiology.
 In particular, we are exploring if such crosstalks have functional relevance for

-• 2019: Shanti Swarup Bhatnagar Award for Research Excellence in Biological Sciences.
+• 2019: Shanti Swarup Bhatnagar Award for Research Excellence in Biological Sciences

-• 2018: Received the National Bioscience Award for Career Development in recognition of the research in the area of immunology and cell signaling.
+• 2018: Received the National Bioscience Award for Career Development in recognition of the research in the area of immunology and cell signaling

-• 2017: Elected as a member of the Guha Research Conference.
+• 2017: Elected as a member of the Guha Research Conference

-• 2010-2015: Intermediate Fellowship, Wellcome Trust-DBT India Alliance.
+• 2010-2015: Intermediate Fellow, Wellcome Trust-DBT India Alliance

-• 2003: Young Scientist Award from the Indian Science Congress Association (ISCA).
+• 2003: Young Scientist Award from the Indian Science Congress Association (ISCA)